civicrm/civicrm-user-guide/docs/membership/manual-entry-of-memberships.md

 This feature can also be used to update large numbers of existing memberships with new information.

-You should read the [*Importing Data*](https://docs.civicrm.org/user/en/latest/common-workflows/importing-data-into-civicrm/) section under *Common Workflows*, before you begin importing memberships.
-This gives you lots of relevant general information on importing data in CiviCRM and specifically on [importing memberships](https://docs.civicrm.org/user/en/latest/common-workflows/importing-data-into-civicrm/#import-memberships).
+!!! tip "See also"
+    The [Importing Data](/common-workflows/importing-data-into-civicrm.md) page explains the import process generally, and also has a section specifically on [importing memberships](/common-workflows/importing-data-into-civicrm.md#import-memberships).

 -   Contact records must exist before you import membership data.
 If you want to import membership data for contacts that do not yet